Beaconstac/iOS-SDK/README.md

 The app should take care of handling the permissions as required.

-1. To receive notifications in the background
+1. To receive notifications in the background you need to first enable the `Location Updates` and `Uses Bluetooth LE accessories` Background Modes in the Capablities.

 ```swift
 var locationManager = CLLocationManager()